ASSOCIATION OF VA PSYCHOLOGIST LEADERS

 shall make all necessary financial reports and filings,

 and make disbursements as authorized.
-He/she also keeps a record of current
+He/she shall also keep a record of current

 members with their dues status and contact information.
 In the event that